replicatedhq/kurl.sh/src/markdown-pages/add-ons/rook.md

 The [EKCO](/docs/add-ons/ekco) add-on is recommended when installing Rook.
 EKCO is responsible for performing various operations to maintain the health of a Ceph cluster.

+## Host Package Requirements

+The following host packages are required for Red Hat Enterprise Linux 9 and Rocky Linux 9:

+- lvm2

 ## Advanced Install Options

 ```yaml